-- 11. The Company has assessed impact of impairment of its Equity Investment as at March 31, 2020 and has recognized ₹ 1,345.24 crore and ₹ 86.41 crore as impairment in the carrying value of IndOil Global BV and IOCL (USA) INC. respectively during the year.
-Further, an amount of ₹ 316.66 crore recognized as impairment in earlier years in respect of its investment in Indian Oiltanking Ltd. has been reversed as the recoverable amount of the asset has increased significantly. - 12.
-The outbreak of Coronavirus (COVID-19) globally and in India has impacted businesses and economic activities in general.
-The spread of COVID-19, along with nationwide lockdown starting from March 25, 2020, has caused serious threat to human lives and resulted in reduction in global demand and disruption in supply chain, which have forced the businesses to restrict or close the operations in short term.
+- 11. The Company has assessed impact of impairment of its Equity Investment as at March 31, 2020 and has recognized significantly. - 12.
+The outbreak of Coronavirus (COVID-19) globally and in India has impacted businesses and economic activities in businesses to restrict or close the operations in short term.